Chenfei-Zhu/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: M.S Student in Mechanical Engineering
+role: M.S Student in Mechanical Engineering, Robotics and Control

 # Organizations/Affiliations to show in About widget
 organizations: